 Imagine a room.
-The way in is unproblematic - a few small steps and you're in.
-Once inside there are lots of possibilities for activity, many of them unproblematic too, others more challenging.
-In fact the only limit on your choice of activity is the space in the room, and the height to which you can rise.
+You can get into the room easily, without any problem.
+Once inside the room there are lots of possibilities to do some activities.
+Many of these activities are unproblematic, while others are more challenging.
+The only limit placed on your choice of activitiy is the space of the room and the height to which you can rise.

-Well the analogy may be a bit contrived, but that's exactly what LTHC means.
-A LTHC mathematical activity is one which pretty well everyone in the group can begin, and then work on at their own level of engagement, but which has lots of possibilities for the participants to do much more challenging mathematics.
+So, a LTHC task is a mathematical activity where everyone in the group can begin and then work at their own level, yet the task also offers lots of possibilities for learners to do much more challenging mathematics too.

-So another reason we like LTHC tasks is that they allow learners to show what they can do, not what they can't.
-As teachers it's very easy to predict how well our learners will cope with a particular piece of mathematics, and sometimes that prediction can be a self-fulfilling prophecy.
-When the ceiling is raised it can be surprising what heights learners can achieve.
+So, another reason we like using LTHC tasks is that they offer an opportunity to those learners who may not otherwise choose to explore the mathematics in different ways.
+They allow learners to see what they can focus on and not what they can't.
+As teachers it can be easy to predict how well our learners will cope with a particular piece of mathematics and sometimes that can be a self-fulfilling prophecy.
+Yet, when the ceiling is raised it can be surprising what heights learners can achieve.

-The third reason we like LTHC tasks is that they offer many possibilities for learners to focus on more sophisticated process skills rather than more knowledge.
-It's often mistakenly thought that the only way to challenge learners is to offer them content at a higher level; in LTHC tasks the content often remains quite simple but the level of thinking required can become very sophisticated.
-If you don't believe it, try finding a winning strategy for Strike it Out, below.
+A third reason we like LTHC tasks is that they offer many possibilities for learners to focus on sophisticated process skills rather than just more content knowledge.
+It's often mistakenly thought that the only way to challenge learners is to offer them content at a higher level.
+However, learners need to be challenged by the choices they can make within mathematical problems.
+So, often the content in LTHC tasks remains quite simple but the level of challenge can become quite sophisticated.

-Magic Vs is another favourite primary task.
+Magic Vs is one of our favourite tasks.
 The threshold is counting to 15 as children try to make both sides of the V add up to the same number.
 Others will start to recognise patterns and begin to make generalisations about them.
-The high flyers will make up their own questions (what if ...) and test their hypotheses.
+More confident children will make up their own questions such as What if ...? and test their conjectures.